 Achieving success for students with learning differences and attention challenges

 The Falcon Learning Your Way (FLY) Program was developed to assist students during the transition from high school to college by providing individualized support every step of the way.
 FLY provides the cognitive and emotional support students may need, as we know no two people learn the same way.
-We are here to help design that matches each student's unique style of learning.Students will work with their assigned Learning Specialist to develop and implement individualized academic support plans, including the assessment and evaluation of their individual skills to determine learning needs and additional support.
+Staff members are here to a curriculum help design that matches each student's unique style of learning.Students will work with their assigned Learning Specialist to develop and implement individualized academic support plans, including the assessment and evaluation of their individual skills to determine learning needs and additional support.

 - An individualized Falcon Learning Plan to include: